al2wang/ELA-30-1/README.md

 ### Scope and Sequence
 As per the Text Study Requirements set out by the Province of Alberta, units of study will include:
-1. Novel: Rita Hayworth and Shawshank Redemption by Stephen King
+1. Novel: *Rita Hayworth and Shawshank Redemption* by Stephen King
-2. Film/Modern Play/Shakespeare: “Othello” by William Shakespeare
+2. Film/Modern Play/Shakespeare: *Othello* by William Shakespeare
 3. Short story: TBD
 4. Poetry: TBD
 5. Non-fiction: TBD